 From all-purpose to precision, Wells Wood Turning manufactures custom and proprietary wood rolling pins — many of the most popular rolling pins on the market today — under exclusive contract.
 Contact us today to discuss your design and production requirements.
 We have the manufacturing capacity to supply a nationwide roll-out of pins.

 Our Maine factory provides a wide variety of rolling pins for passionate, commercial and part-time bakers alike.
-Our rolling pins, manufactured in different hardwoods at the mill in Buckfield, USA, are sold by retailers, specialty cookie and biscuit businesses, and high-quality housewares and gift-product companies around the country.
+Our rolling pins, manufactured in different hardwoods at the mill in Buckfield, USA, are sold by retailers, specialty cookie and biscuit businesses, and high-quality housewares companies around the country.
 We can now add potters to our list!

 Choosing the right rolling pin can make the difference between a perfect pie crust and an also-ran.
 Choosing the right rolling pin manufacturer can make the difference between marketing success and brand failure.
 At Wells, we can supply many styles of this cylindrical food preparation utensil used to make dough for cookies, biscuits, pies, dumplings, turnovers, pizza and more.
 Each style has its own advantages, as they are used in different cooking and baking applications.